Commonly Asked Questions about Social Security Disability Benefits

 It is unlikely that your ALJ will make a decision about your claim immediately.
 Usually, he or she will take some additional time to review evidence and testimony before making a decision about your claim.

-Yes, you may submit any new evidence regarding your case to the ALJ, so long as it is submitted prior to your hearing.
+Yes, you may submit any new evidence regarding your case to the ALJ, so long as it is submitted ONE WEEK prior to your hearing.

 Sometimes, the ALJ in charge of your hearing will make a decision about your claim immediately.